OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/ba/spacc.md

 ---
 title: spacc
-description: Spacc- a tool that presents a list of other users' SPACs announcements from the 'SPACs' subreddit.
+description: "Spacc- a tool that presents a list of other users' SPACs announcements" from the 'SPACs' subreddit.
 Options include setting the limit of posts retrieved and the sorting model- popular posts or recent posts.
 keywords: